Dozens of protesters, 12 police dead in Kazakhstan protests

-Dozens of protesters, 12 police dead in Kazakhstan protestsFriday, January 07, 2022
+Dozens of protesters, 12 police dead in Kazakhstan protestsThursday, January 06, 2022

 |